pomerium/documentation/content/docs/zero/zero-api-guide.md

 --data ''
 ```

-If your request was successful, you should get a response similar to the example below:
+If your request was successful, you'll get a response with your organization ID and other related metadata:

 ```json
 [